The Forensic Medicine program offers both a Thesis and a Non-Thesis option. Both are 37-credit Master of Science degrees.

 |Elective Course 4||3||X|

-*Thesis students may submit the literature review portion of their formal master’s thesis as the program literature review for this course; they do not need to complete a separate literature review paper for this course if also completing a thesis to submit to the Graduate School.
+*Thesis students may submit the literature review portion of their formal master’s thesis as the program literature review for the GMS6905 course; they do not need to complete a separate literature review paper for this course if also completing a thesis to submit to the Graduate School.

 **Thesis students will complete a defense of their master’s thesis in their final semester but will also be expected to complete a comprehensive exit exam in their final semester as well.
 This exam will be different than the comprehensive exit exam taken by non-thesis students.